Article

 In short, the process of continuous testing can be broken down into three crucial main components.

 One of the key ways to reduce development time is to ensure key critical feedback is readily available at all times.
 This is difficult with manual testing, which can be intensive both in terms of time and effort.
-This is where test automation becomes an integral part of the continuous testing methodology.
+This is where automated testing becomes an integral part of the continuous testing methodology.
 With test automation, the focus can move from finding bugs to actually fixing them.

 While the scope for automation in development projects is seldom all-encompassing, there will always certain tests that can be automated, especially with the help of new, innovative test automation tools that leverage technologies like artificial intelligence and machine learning to achieve better results.
 Once these tests are reliably automated, the concerned teams can receive quick and early feedback regarding bugs and issues and can make the requisite changes early on in the process.